ghoomfrog/silili/README.md

 *ja* introduces a causative subject, which refers to the thing that causes the next word or phrase to be the case.

-*ana ja iti kiwi.* — I caused the food bird. — I ate the bird.
+*ana ja mulu kiwi.* — I caused the dead bird. — I killed the bird.

 ### Conditions